 How to calculate cost per unit in Excel

 In any business, cost per unit calculation is a value calculation.
 This calculation is defined as a total cost, which includes all costs associated with production, marketing, delivery, warehousing, sales, management, etc., for only a unit of the product.
-The article will take you through how to do this in excel.
+The article will take you through how to do this in Excel.

-Here is the formula for calculating cost per unit in excel
+Here is the formula for calculating cost per unit in Excel

 Cost per unit = (total fixed costs + total variable costs) / total units produced